 Note : Attempt five questions in all, selecting two questions from each unit.
 Question No.1 is compulsory (short answer type).
 Nine questions are to be set spread over the entire syllabus.
 All questions carry equal marks.

-Flower-a modified shoot; functions of various floral parts.

-Microsporangium, its wall and dehiscence mechanism.
+Flower-a modified shoot, Microsporangium, its wall and dehiscence mechanism.

 Microsporogenesis, pollen grains and its structure (pollen wall).